bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-get-fields.md

 catalog.document.element.getFields()
 ```

-This method returns a list of product fields for the warehouse document.
+The method returns a list of fields for inventory document items.

 ## Parameters